hadi1994shokati/hadi1994shokati.github.io/_projects/4_project.md

 We used the
 **<a href="https://www.kaggle.com/datasets/faizalkarim/flood-area-segmentation" target="_blank">Flood Area Dataset</a>**
 Flood Area Dataset comprising 290 images with their corresponding masks.
-The images were captured using UAVs and helicopters with optical sensors in different regions, including flood events in southern Germany (2013), Karnataka, Kerala and Maharashtra in India (2019), Sabah in Malaysia (2021) and Bangladesh (2022).
+The images were captured after some flood events in different regions using UAVs and helicopters with optical sensors.

 <br>